 To respond to other crises that impacted earthquake survivors, World Vision assisted over 15,500 cholera patients, reached more than 300,000 individuals with proactive cholera prevention activities, and provided emergency relief items to a total of 100,000 people who were impacted by Tropical Storm Isaac and Hurricane Sandy.

-Although World Vision’s disaster response has drawn to a close, the organization’s commitment to the people of Haiti remains as strong as ever.
-World Vision has worked alongside impoverished communities in Haiti for more than 35 years; this work will continue until Haiti’s children and families are able to flourish on their own.
+Even after more than 40 years of working alongside impoverished communities in Haiti, World Vision’s commitment to the people of Haiti remains as strong as ever and this work will continue until Haiti’s children and families are able to flourish on their own.

 While World Vision development efforts in Haiti have historically focused on rural communities, Haiti’s recovery requires an ongoing commitment to its urban population as well.
 So, World Vision will leverage what it has learned through urban disaster relief efforts to support long-term development initiatives in and around Port-au-Prince as well as in rural areas where World Vision is working with communities and local organizations to bring about long lasting change.